cloudmesh-community/book/chapters/preface/notation.md

 :mortar_board:

-> A set of learning objectives with the `:mortar_board:` emoji
+> A set of learning objectives with the `:mortar_board:` emoji.

 :white_check_mark:

-> A section is release when it is marked with a :white_check_mark: in the syllabus
+> A section is release when it is marked with this emoji in the syllabus.

 :question: